emberjs/guides/source/models/index.md

 It also means that the store can detect that two different components are asking for the same model, allowing your app to only fetch the data from the server once.
 You can think of the store as a read-through cache for your app's models.
-Both your components and routes have access to this shared store; when they need to display or modify a model, they first ask the store for it.
+Both routes and their corresponding controllers have access to this shared store; when they need to display or modify a model, they first ask the store for it.